ostapneko/gratte-papier/README.md

 This is a very early release.

-~~Documentation is coming soon !~~

 # Installation

-## Ansible
-The prefered way of getting it to run is to use the Ansible [gratte-box provisioning code](https://github.com/ostapneko/gratte-box).
-It only works on Ubuntu 12.04 64 bits now, but you shouldn't use Gratte-Papier outside of a VM for the moment anyway...

 ## Manual
-Gratte-papier requires
+To make Gratte-papier, you require
 - GHC 7.6.3
 - cabal > 1.18
+- coffee script (for the UI)

+After everything is installed, simply go to the gratte-papier repo and run `make`

+The executables will be in the `bin` directory of the project folder

+# Usage

+## Setup

+To query, make sure you have Elasticsearch running

+To add new documents, you also need
 - ImageMagick
 - Tesseract OCR
 - poppler-utils
 - elasticsearch
-- coffee script (for the UI)

-After everything is installed, simply go to the gratte-papier repo and run `make`

-The executables will be in the `bin` directory of the project folder

-# Usage
+Also, you would need to have `/var/gratte` and `var/log/gratte` folders with read/write access, though they can be overriden by the appropritate options (see below).

 ## General Options